-As a result we obtain the following Proposition. \begin{Prop} The weighted trace of the product of oscillator operators is given by the following formula:
+As a result we obtain the following Proposition. \begin{Proposition} The weighted trace of the product of oscillator operators is given by the following formula:

-\end{Prop} Now we are ready to write the formula for the $\mathcal{Q}_+$-operator via the trace formula we introduced.
+where the RHS is understood as an element of $\mathbb{C}[[e^{-\alpha}]]$. \end{Proposition} Now we are ready to write the formula for the $\mathcal{Q}_+$-operator via the trace formula we introduced.
 Notice, that in the expression for $Q^f_+(x)$ we are taking the trace of the following expression:

-Notice that all other q-exponential terms vanish, since $\tilde{e}_{-\delta}=-\frac{\sqrt{\h}x}{\h^{1/2}-\h^{-1/2}}$ is constant in the oscilaltor representation, and therefore all its commutators vanish.
+Notice that all other q-exponential terms vanish, since $\tilde{e}_{-\delta}=-\frac{\sqrt{\h}x}{{\h}^{\frac{1}{2}}-{\h}^{-\frac{1}{2}}}$ is constant in the oscilaltor representation, and therefore all its commutators vanish.
 In order to express $R_0(x)$ appropriately, we have to calculate the $\tilde{e}_{-k\delta}$ generators:

-Therefore $\tilde{e}_{-k\delta}=-\frac{({\h}^{1/2}x)^k}{k(\h^{1/2}-\h^{-1/2})}$.
+Therefore $\tilde{e}_{-k\delta}=-\frac{({\h}^{1/2}x)^k}{k({\h}^{\frac{1}{2}}-{\h}^{-\frac{1}{2}})}$.
 Hence

 Let us combine that with the normalizing function for the $Q$-operator and denote it $W(x)$.
 Notice that $W(x)$ is independent of $z$.
-Also, let us denote $U={\h}^{(h_{\alpha}\otimes 1)/4}Z$, so that $K\otimes Z^H=U^{1\otimes H}$.
+Also, let us denote $U={\h}^{(h_{\alpha}\otimes 1)/4}Z$, so that $\mathcal{K}(I\otimes Z^H)=U^{1\otimes H}$.
 Recall, that the normalization factor is $\mathcal{Z}_{+}(h_{\alpha})=(1-U^{-2})^{-1}$.
-Therefore, one can write the expression for $Q(x)$ as follows:
+Therefore, one can write the expression for $\mathcal{Q}_+(x)$ as follows: